secretstartups/handbook/business-technology/engineering/operations/index.html.md

 ---
 layout: handbook-page-toc
 title: "Business Technology Engineering Operations"
-description: "The Business Technology Engineering team provides managed services for departments that do not have team members for managing their AWS, GCP, or other infrastructure services."
+description: "The Business Technology Engineering team provides implementation engineering and support for 3rd party tech stack applications that are managed by Business Technology and other non-engineering departments that we call Operations Engineering."
 ---

 <link rel="stylesheet" type="text/css" href="/stylesheets/biztech.css" />